 After graduating from KU with a degree in economics I started my career with Edward Jones and joined Central Investment Advisors in 1996.
-I am blessed with a beautiful wife Daphne and three hockey player sons.
+I am blessed with three hockey player sons.
 I enjoy reading, writing, cycling, and giving back to the community.
 In 2009-10, I served as president of Sunrise Rotary, Rock n Ribs, and the combined board of the Springfield Rotary Clubs.
 I served as the chairman of the finance and building committees and as a member of the parish council for St Elizabeth Ann Seton for 15 years.
-I currently serve on the Leadership Springfield Board of Directors and was a member of Class 19 (2003-4).
+I previously served on the Leadership Springfield Board of Directors and was a member of Class 19 (2003-4).

 I have had the pleasure of helping clients and their families my entire adult life, and can think of no other profession that could be more rewarding.